Voxelers/mcthings/README.md

 Scenes can also be decorated [like this sample](https://twitter.com/acstw/status/1267591965169811456) with a railway ([BorderDecorator](mcthings/decorators/border_decorator.py)) around a Scene.

+And Things can also be rotated.
+For example, in this scene [the castle is rotated 180 degrees](https://github.com/juntosdesdecasa/mcthings_scenes/tree/develop/notebooks/scene0_42.ipynb) so the portal is accessible from the town ways.

 There is also a repository for experimental, incubating or with extra dependencies Things at [McThings Extra](https://github.com/juntosdesdecasa/mcthings_extra).